saiketa/saiketa.github.io/_pages/about.md

   - /about.html
 ---

-Hello, I am Yize Cai, an incoming Ph.D. student in the Thrust of Internet of Things at the Hong Kong University of Science and Technology (Guangzhou).
-I will be fortunate to work under the supervision of Prof. [Zhiqing Hong](http://www.zhiqinghong.one/) and Dr. [Baoshen Guo](https://baoshenguo.com/).
+Hello, I am Yize Cai, a first year Ph.D. student in the Internet of Things Thrust at the Hong Kong University of Science and Technology (Guangzhou).
+I am honored to work under the supervision of Prof. [Zhiqing Hong](http://www.zhiqinghong.one/) and Dr. [Baoshen Guo](https://baoshenguo.com/).
 Before that, I received my B.E. degree in Software Engineering at Dalian University of Technology in 2025.

 ## Research Interests